sailingthroughemotion/sailingthroughemotion.github.io/main_undergraduate23.md

 ## Ampersand

 Students were tasked with creating six logotypes for six different businesses comprising of the same two last names.
 For an extra challenge, I decided to have half be in cyrillic (top).
-Click here to see them up close.
+Click [here](./detail_ampersand.md) to see them up close!

 ![Imgur](https://i.imgur.com/uypdygE.png)